 - Preheat the oven to 350 degrees F. Place the hazelnuts on a baking sheet and toast for 10 minutes, or until lightly coloured.

 - Remove from oven and let cool.

-- Once the skins are removed, place the hazelnuts in a high-speed blender or food processor until they are finely ground.
-(Should look like a flour)
+- Once the skins are removed, place the hazelnuts in a food processor and blend until they start to turn into hazelnut butter.
+(This should take 2-3 minutes.)